-For each of our operating committees and for special projects, initiatives, and interests, the Brooks Institute hosts and facilitates Summits.
+For operating committees and special projects, initiatives, and interests, the Brooks Institute hosts and facilitates Summits.
 Such Summits convene the very top subject matter experts in animal law, animal policy, and animal studies from multiple disciplines.
 The aim is to hear from experts on what they think the most pressing questions are in the targeted subject matter.

 Loosely modeled on a mini-version of the Bellagio Institute concept, a Summit is typically held over one to three days, with plenty of free time to mingle and exchange ideas in a less formal context.
-We often plan for each invited participant to lead a discussion on their ongoing or recently completed research or other endeavors.
-Our primary goal is to stimulate engaged dialogue and creative thinking across multiple disciplinary approaches in order to generate big and bold ideas about where the future of the target subject matter ought to be headed.
+Each invited participant may lead a discussion on their ongoing or recently completed research or other endeavors.
+The primary goal is to stimulate engaged dialogue and creative thinking across multiple disciplinary approaches in order to generate big and bold ideas about where the future of the target subject matter ought to be headed.

 We view the Institute as the “micro” of collaborative activities and new intellectual fruit.
-We will have a “macro” of collaborative activities through the Brooks Congress.
-The Brooks Congress will be by-invitation-only a discussion of top community thinkers and actors, rising stars, and also persons who we would like exposed to best policies (such as legislators, judges, prosecutors, media, etc.).
-The Congress may pay-the-way of the attendees and be structured to major on discussion and relationship building and minor on presentations.
-The goal of the Congress will be to facilitate discussion, relationship building that results in new collaborations, and a sense of community strategy.
+We have a “macro” of collaborative activities through the Brooks Congress.
+The Brooks Congress is a by-invitation-only convening of top community thinkers, actors, and rising stars.
+The Congress is structured to major on discussion and relationship and community building and minor on presentations.
+The goal of the Congress is to facilitate discussion, relationship building that results in new collaborations, and a sense of community strategy.

 Brooks Animal Studies Academic Network